Quantcast

 mango salmon

 After my annual checkup with our family ophthalmologist, I asked whether I had any signs of macular degeneration (my mother was diagnosed with this in her early 60s and was practically blind in her 90s).
-He said not right now, but he wanted me to add the following to our regular diet: Each week, include 3 servings of oily fish (anchovies, sardines, or salmon), and each day have at least one serving of dark leafy greens.
+He said not right now, but he wanted me to add the following to my regular diet: Each week, include 3 servings of oily fish (anchovies, sardines, or salmon), and each day have at least one serving of dark leafy greens.

 Ingredients